Sharjeel-Afridi/Sharjeel-Afridi/README.md

 # 💫 About Me:
 🌟 Welcome to my GitHub!
-Myself Sharjeel Afridi, immersing myself in the world of web development, particularly in the MERN stack.
+Myself Sharjeel Afridi, immersing myself in the world of web development, particularly in the MERN stack.<br/>
-📚 Catch me learning in public on X (@sharjeelafridi_), sharing insights, and documenting my journey.
+📚 Catch me learning in public on X (@sharjeelafridi_), sharing insights, and documenting my journey.<br/>
-💡I'm dedicated to building projects that people can use and benefit from.
+💡I'm dedicated to building projects that people can use and benefit from.<br/>

 ## 🌐 Socials: